EllieD33/yaniv-app/README.md

 Welcome to my Yaniv Scorecard project!
 I designed this tool to simplify tracking scores for the card game Yaniv, allowing players to focus on the fun rather than the maths.

+You can try out the Yaniv Scorecard live at: [Yaniv Scoreboard](https://yaniv-scoreboard.netlify.app)

 ## About The Project

 Yaniv is a card game played with a standard deck of cards, including 2 jokers.
 It’s a game of strategy and luck, and keeping track of scores manually can sometimes be cumbersome.
 I created this tool to streamline score-keeping, making it easier to focus on the game itself.
 Detailed instructions on how to play Yaniv are included in the project files and are also available online.